Where did this story come from?

 How can I be notified when you release new books?

-I have a Readers Group where you can add your email address that I use with the ultimate respect.
-Joining this list puts you in my inner circle where you will likely see free material, inside scoop and other goodies that I am thrilled to share with readers who trust me not to spam them.
-Developing a mailing list has been mutually beneficial because I can easily reach readers and they seem to appreciate getting first notice of my finished projects.
+Join my readers group.
+It puts you in my inner circle where you will likely see free material, inside scoop and other goodies that I am thrilled to share with readers who trust me with their email address.
+Developing a mailing list has been mutually beneficial because I can easily reach readers and they appreciate getting early notice of my finished projects.